-The events must be listed in a structured way to allow visitors to easily browse them.
-This is acheived with an Event Holder which contains the Event Pages.
+Event Holder which contains a condensed view of events using the Event Page type.
 Any number of Event Holders can be created, each with its own set of events.

 You can create News Pages and News Holder pages in a similar way to the event pages described above.
 The differences are:

 The front-end navigation is handled in exactly the same way.

 This page displays all of its child pages as links in the footer.
 By default, they are not shown in the main navigation.
 Note that this functionality only exists in the default theme, this may not work in a custom theme.

 Locate the pages for which you require footer links beneath the Footer Holder.
 The holder may need to be created at the top level of your site tree if it does not already exist.